hpigot/hpigot.github.io/_posts/2017-10-10-clubsetup.md

 #### Resources and Funding

 Transparency is a key tenet of the Himalayan Makers Guild, and Maker culture in general.
-All cashflow for the club has been documented and is publicly available [here][cashflow].
+All cashflow for the club has been documented and is publicly available [here][cashflow] (or as [.xlsx][cashflowxlsx]).
 The club has been funded by private donations and a sponsorship generously provided by the [UBC Faculty of Applied Science](https://apsc.ubc.ca/).
 The funding of the club is something we've told the members about, however the ongoing financial demands of the club will need to be addressed.
 We hope to continue to find interested donors, and perhaps a few key sponsors willing to make an ongoing contribution.
 Funds management is a responsibility that we will discuss in greater detail with the Team Leaders, and eventually transfer to them entirely.

 [^1]: SMD has a nearly equal gender distribution among boarding students, with 175 boys and 174 girls.
 The gender distribution among the Himalayan Makers Guild members is 25 boys and 37 girls (40%:60%).